PacificBiosciences/ccs/README.md

 ![Image of SMRTbell](http://www.evolvedmicrobe.com/smrtbell.png)

-The ccs program takes multiple reads of the same SMRTbell sequence run and combines them to produce one high quality consensus sequence.
+The ccs program takes multiple reads of the same SMRTbell sequence and combines them to produce one high quality consensus sequence.

 ## Quick Start